ziadoz/awesome-php/README.md

 * [Better Reflection](https://github.com/Roave/BetterReflection) - AST-based reflection library that allows analysis and manipulation of code
 * [Code Climate](https://codeclimate.com) - An automated code review.
+* [Editorconfig-Checker](https://github.com/editorconfig-checker/editorconfig-checker.php) - A command line utility which verifies that your files implement your `.editorconfig` rules.
 * [PHP Parser](https://github.com/nikic/PHP-Parser) - A PHP parser written in PHP.
 * [PHP Semantic Versioning Checker](https://github.com/tomzx/php-semver-checker) - A command line utility that compares two source sets and determines the appropriate semantic versioning to apply.
 * [PHPLOC](https://github.com/sebastianbergmann/phploc) - A tool for quickly measuring the size of a PHP project.